AcChosen/VR-Stage-Lighting/README.md

 ### Software
 - Recommended software to use this system with is SoundSwitch, which allows a DJ to play pre-created sync'd light shows in realtime with whatever track is playing as well as other DJ friendly light show options.
 You can get SoundSwitch here! (https://www.soundswitch.com/)

-- The grid itself can be purhcased at my gumroad, which will also help directly support the development of this project <3!
+- The grid itself can be purchased at my gumroad, which will also help directly support the development of this project <3!
 Which can be purchased here! () OSC output is also included with this grid system for when VRChat officially supports it via Udon.
 You can get it here!: https://gumroad.com/l/xYaPu

 <p align="center">
   <img src="Doc/VRSl-Kradt-ComeWithMe-RecDemo-Short.gif">